-Generally, you can make a complaint in-person, by telephone, letter, or using our online Customer Service request form.
+Generally, you can make a complaint in-person, by telephone, letter, or using our online contact form.
 For more complicated and serious matters, you may be asked to make a written submission.
 Any Councillor or member of staff can accept a complaint.
 When making a complaint, provide your name, address, contact telephone number and a brief description of the problem.

-Once we have received your complaint, we pass it to the relevant Council section for action and response.
-Your complaint is also lodged with the Council's Customer Services Manager, who will monitor the matter and make sure you get a timely response.
+Once we have received your complaint, we pass it to the relevant section for action and response.
+Your complaint is also lodged with our Customer Services Manager, who will monitor the matter and make sure you get a timely response.

 We aim to respond to your complaint within seven working days but sometimes it may take longer if the matter is complicated.
 If we anticipate a delay, we will acknowledge your complaint and let you know when a detailed response is likely.

-If you require any guidance or assistance with Council's complaints handling system, please telephone the Customer Services staff or the Customer Services Manager on 9391 7125, weekdays between 8:00am and 4:30pm.
+If you require any guidance or assistance with our complaints handling system, please telephone the Customer Experience staff on 9391 7000, weekdays between 8am and 4:30pm.

 While most complaints will be satisfactorily resolved, you have the right to seek a second opinion.
 In such cases, all details of your complaint will be referred by the Customer Services Manager to either a Divisional Director or the General Manager for careful consideration.
 The person handling the matter may need to contact you before making a final decision.
 Once again, you will be kept informed of the progress of the matter.

-The Council is confident it can resolve the majority of complaints and appreciates the opportunity to respond to your concerns.
-There are a number of State Government organisations that can review the actions and decisions of Council and it is your right to contact them.
+We are confident we can resolve the majority of complaints and appreciate the opportunity to respond to your concerns.
+There are a number of State Government organisations that can review our actions and decisions and it is your right to contact them.

 The OLG helps make sure local councils act fairly and reasonably by receiving complaints on the conduct and management of councils, including pecuniary interest matters.
 The OLG undertakes preliminary enquiries before determining whether formal investigations are required.
 The OLG advises only a small proportion of enquiries result in investigations.